 19 FAQs people ask about rent reviews

-- When will the rent on my lease be reviewed?
+- When will the rent be reviewed on my leased property?

 - How will the new rent be determined?